Public Storage (NYSE:PSA) Shares Sold by Franklin Parlapiano Turner & Welch LLC

-Franklin Parlapiano Turner & Welch LLC lessened its position in Public Storage (NYSE:PSA) by 1.2% in the 2nd quarter, according to its most recent filing with the SEC.
+Franklin Parlapiano Turner & Welch LLC decreased its stake in Public Storage (NYSE:PSA) by 1.2% in the 2nd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
 The firm owned 26,085 shares of the real estate investment trust’s stock after selling 326 shares during the period.
 Public Storage makes up 2.4% of Franklin Parlapiano Turner & Welch LLC’s investment portfolio, making the stock its 7th largest holding.
-Franklin Parlapiano Turner & Welch LLC’s holdings in Public Storage were worth $7,844,000 at the end of the most recent quarter.
+Franklin Parlapiano Turner & Welch LLC’s holdings in Public Storage were worth $7,844,000 as of its most recent filing with the Securities & Exchange Commission.

-Several analysts recently commented on PSA shares.
-Morgan Stanley raised their price objective on shares of Public Storage from $287.00 to $311.00 and gave the company an “equal weight” rating in a research note on Monday.
-Truist raised their target price on shares of Public Storage from $315.00 to $322.00 and gave the company a “buy” rating in a report on Monday.
+Several equities analysts have weighed in on PSA shares.
+Morgan Stanley raised their target price on shares of Public Storage from $287.00 to $311.00 and gave the company an “equal weight” rating in a report on Monday.
+Wolfe Research started coverage on shares of Public Storage in a report on Monday, June 14th.
+They set a “peer perform” rating and a $335.00 target price for the company.
+Raymond James upgraded shares of Public Storage from a “market perform” rating to an “outperform” rating and set a $350.00 target price for the company in a report on Tuesday, August 10th.
+Truist Securities lifted their price target on shares of Public Storage from $315.00 to $322.00 and gave the stock a “buy” rating in a report on Monday.
+Finally, Truist lifted their price target on shares of Public Storage from $315.00 to $322.00 and gave the stock a “buy” rating in a report on Monday.
 They noted that the move was a valuation call.
-Raymond James upgraded shares of Public Storage from a “market perform” rating to an “outperform” rating and set a $350.00 price target for the company in a report on Tuesday, August 10th.
-Citigroup lifted their price target on shares of Public Storage from $296.00 to $325.00 and gave the stock a “neutral” rating in a report on Thursday, July 1st.
-Finally, Wolfe Research began coverage on shares of Public Storage in a report on Monday, June 14th.
-They set a “peer perform” rating and a $335.00 price target for the company.
 One analyst has rated the stock with a sell rating, seven have issued a hold rating and three have issued a buy rating to the company.
 The stock currently has an average rating of “Hold” and an average target price of $312.91.

 Public Storage (NYSE:PSA) last released its earnings results on Tuesday, August 3rd.
 The real estate investment trust reported $1.97 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $2.93 by ($0.96).
 Public Storage had a return on equity of 31.12% and a net margin of 46.87%.
 During the same quarter last year, the firm earned $1.41 earnings per share.
 Research analysts forecast that Public Storage will post 12.26 earnings per share for the current year.

-The firm also recently declared a quarterly dividend, which will be paid on Thursday, September 30th.
-Shareholders of record on Wednesday, September 15th will be given a dividend of $2.00 per share.
-The ex-dividend date is Tuesday, September 14th.
-This represents a $8.00 dividend on an annualized basis and a yield of 2.50%.
-Public Storage’s dividend payout ratio (DPR) is 75.40%.
+The business also recently announced a quarterly dividend, which will be paid on Thursday, September 30th.
+Investors of record on Wednesday, September 15th will be given a $2.00 dividend.
+The ex-dividend date of this dividend is Tuesday, September 14th.
+This represents a $8.00 annualized dividend and a dividend yield of 2.50%.
+Public Storage’s dividend payout ratio is presently 75.40%.

-In other Public Storage news, VP Nathaniel A. Vitan sold 4,000 shares of Public Storage stock in a transaction that occurred on Tuesday, June 8th.
-The shares were sold at an average price of $293.10, for a total transaction of $1,172,400.00.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-Insiders own 10.87% of the company’s stock.
+In related news, insider Nathaniel A. Vitan sold 483 shares of the firm’s stock in a transaction that occurred on Thursday, August 12th.
+The shares were sold at an average price of $314.07, for a total value of $151,695.81.
+The transaction was disclosed in a legal filing with the SEC, which is available through this link.
+10.87% of the stock is currently owned by company insiders.

 Public Storage Profile